WLAN-Pi/wlanpi-profiler/CONTRIBUTING.md

 The GitHub issue tracker is for *bug reports* and *feature requests*.
 Please do not use it to ask questions about usage.
-These questions should instead be directed to through other channels.
+These questions should instead be directed through other channels.

 ## Good Bug Reports